Talkala logo

 What should I assume first for Malaysian hotel, school, and office numbers?

 Start with the landline assumption.
-Those routes are more often desk-oriented than direct personal mobile contacts, even when the call is still part of a travel or family workflow.
+These calls are more often to desks than direct personal mobile contacts, even when the call is still part of travel or family coordination.

 Next step